 Manually configure PPTP or L2TP/IPsec VPN settings

-Android comes with a VPN client baked-in which supports the PPTP and L2TP/IPsec protocols.
-For reasons discussed in detail in VPN Encryption: The Complete Guide, I always recommend using an OpenVPN app instead (via either a custom app or OpenVPN for Android).
+Android phones comes with a VPN client baked-in which supports the PPTP and L2TP/IPsec protocols.
+For reasons discussed in detail in VPN Encryption: The Complete Guide, I always recommend using an OpenVPN app instead (via either a custom app or the OpenVPN for apps mentioned above).

 Some users, however, like the fact that a PPTP or L2TP/IPsec connection can be without the need to download a third party app.
 Note that setup details may differ a little from the instructions below depending on what device and version of Android you are using.